tomdu3/CI-project-1/README.md

 - __Symptoms of Smiling Depression Page__

   - This page main section provides articles about the most common symptoms of smiling depression.
 There are four articles, each represented by a title, image and a paragraph of text.
-  - On bigger screens, paragraph takes 2/3 of the row, whilst image with title occupies 1/3.
-Every second article changes the position of the paragraph and image.
+  - On bigger screens, paragraph takes 2/3 of the row, whilst image with the title occupies 1/3.
+Every second article changes the position of the paragraph and image as well as colour.
 On smaller screens, the image is above the paragraph and both take 100% of the width.

   <br>
   <details>